dbis-ilm/piglet/README.md

 docker run -it --rm --name piglet --entrypoint /bin/bash dbis/piglet
 ```

-### Testing ###

-We use the Scala testing framework as well as the scoverage tool for test coverage.
-You can produce
-a coverage report by running `sbt clean coverage test`.
-The results can be found in
-`target/scala-2.11/scoverage-report/index.html`.

 ### Configuration ###

 To configure the program, we ship a configuration file.
 When starting the program for the first time, we will create our program home directory in your home directory and also copy the configuration file into this directory.